nupurkapoor/intro-to-git/README.md

 Intro to Git
 ======================

 The slides from the original presentation can be found [here](http://nupurkapoor.github.io/intro-to-git/#/).
+This presentation was put together for Women Who Code DC's Intro to Git session.

 This presentation was created for Women Who Code DC's [Intro to Git meetup.] (http://www.meetup.com/Women-Who-Code-DC/events/210383992/).
 It will introduce you to Git, a version control system.
 This presentation is perfect for beginners as we'll show you the tool many developers use to collaborate and back up code.
 If you're a developer and you are not using a version control system, you should come out too as it's an absolute must for a developer's workflow.